2019 Dartmouth Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Dartmouth, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

-With an acceptance rate of 10.5%, admission to Dartmouth is very competitive.
-Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 4.1 or above, and have an SAT score of close to 1580, or an ACT score of 34 or above.
+With an acceptance rate of 7.9%, admission to Dartmouth is very competitive.
+Based on our analysis, to have a good chance of being admitted, you need to have a GPA of 4.1 or above and have an SAT score of close to 1580, or an ACT score of 34 or above.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Dartmouth admission statistics.

 - Dartmouth’s acceptance rate in 2019 was 7.9%